The late but rapid rise of e-commerce has caused many to predict the slow decline of traditional bricks and mortar stores across Japan.

 Perhaps the best Japanese example of this is Muji.
-Muji is a Japanese retail company which specializes in a variety of household and consumer goods, distinguished by its design minimalism, emphasis on recycling and avoidance of waste.
+Muji is a Japanese retail company that specializes in a variety of household and consumer goods, distinguished by its design minimalism, emphasis on recycling, and avoidance of waste.

-In addition to over 400 retail stores across Japan, Muji also utilizes a mobile sensitive website and a mobile application which allows consumers to check stock items in each store and offers consumers personalized product recommendations on their mobile devices.
+In addition to over 437 retail stores across Japan as of 2019, Muji also utilizes a mobile sensitive website and a mobile application that allows consumers to check stock items in each store and offers consumers personalized product recommendations on their mobile devices.

-Furthermore, Muji has successfully implemented social media as a channel for sales growth— with 8.3% of customers making purchases as a direct result of social media posts4.
+Furthermore, Muji has successfully implemented social media as a channel for sales growth— with 8.3% of customers making purchases as a direct result of social media posts in the year 2018.

-This is made even more remarkable by the fact that Muji’s most prominent social media platform is Instagram, which has traditionally lagged behind other social media platforms in Japan.
+This is made even more remarkable by the fact that Muji’s most prominent social media platform is Instagram, which was recently listed as one of the top-performing social media platforms as of February 2020 in Japan.

-Highlighting their true omnichannel nature, Muji’s head of corporate planning, finance and IT— Kenji Takeuchi stated that: “The number of customers that visit our shops is a KPI for our ecommerce division.5”
+Highlighting their true omnichannel nature, Muji’s head of corporate planning, finance and IT— Kenji Takeuchi stated that: “The number of customers that visit our shops is a KPI for our ecommerce division.”